-- The course studies economic behavior through the methodology of experimental economics. - In this course you will learn about behavioral biases that arise at the individual level, such as when a decision is made under risk, and behavioral biases that arise when decisions are made in a multiple agent setting, such as auctions and markets. - You will also learn about the perspective provided by economic analysis in social exchanges that involve bargaining, trust, and about social dilemmas that arise when people try to provide public goods voluntarily. - The class will typically meet one day per week in a computer laboratory (Lab 2 on the 7th floor of KRAN in KRAN 752), where you will participate in an experiment on that week's topic.
+- The course studies economic behavior through the methodology of experimental economics. - In this course you will learn about behavioral biases that arise at the individual level, such as when a decision is made under risk, and behavioral biases that arise when decisions are made in a multiple agent setting, such as auctions and markets. - You will also learn about the perspective provided by economic analysis in social exchanges that involve bargaining, trust, and about social dilemmas that arise when people try to provide public goods voluntarily. - The class will include a number of experiments on each week's topic.
 You will then write a lab report based on the experiment data. - The goal of the experiments and the lab reports is to encourage you to actively participate in your learning, and to provide hands-on experience with modern scientific methodology in the social sciences.